PaddlePaddle/PaddleSpeech/README.md

 * [Benchmark](docs/source/asr/benchmark.md)
 * [Relased Model](docs/source/asr/released_model.md)

-The TTS module is originall called [Parakeet](./docs/source/tts/README.md), and now merged with DeepSpeech.
-If you are interested in the academic research about this function, please see [TTS research overview](https://github.com/PaddlePaddle/DeepSpeech/tree/develop/docs/source/tts#overview).
+The TTS module is originally called [Parakeet](./docs/source/tts/README.md), and now merged with DeepSpeech.
+If you are interested in academic research about this function, please see [TTS research overview](https://github.com/PaddlePaddle/DeepSpeech/tree/develop/docs/source/tts#overview).
 Also, [this document](https://paddleparakeet.readthedocs.io/en/latest/released_models.html) is a good guideline for the pipeline components.

 ## FAQ and Contributing